gString/TableTango/README.md

 - Used Redux, but I do think Mobx would have been better suited

 - Did not used React context, as it didn't justified the extra code in this case

+- As the CSS code is tiny, I did not bother with any css optimization